-Although there was a cleanup of Rocky Flats completed in 2006, the majority of this cleanup occurred where the nuclear weapons plant manufactured plutonium triggers.
+Although there was a ~$7 billion cleanup of Rocky Flats completed in 2006, this cleanup occurred where the nuclear weapons plant manufactured the plutonium triggers.
 This remains an active Nuclear Superfund Site.
 The buffer zone for the plant, now known as Rocky Flats National Wildlife Refuge, was transferred to US Fish and Wildlife to manage.
-Residual contaminants remain and children are especially susceptible to these contaminants.
+Residual contaminants remain.
+Women and children are especially susceptible to these contaminants.

 Rocky Flats Nuclear Weapons Plant produced plutonium triggers for every nuclear weapon in the United States Arsenal.
 During the years the plant operated, about 70,000 nuclear triggers were produced.
 Each trigger contained enough plutonium to kill every human on the planet, if dispersed and inhaled, ingested or otherwise taken inside the body.

 In 1989, the plant was raided by the FBI and EPA, and numerous violations were found.
 A Grand Jury Investigation followed, but justice was not served.
 The jury was dismissed and the evidence sealed.
 Rockwell, which managed the plant for the DOE (Department of Energy), was given a fine about that of their bonus.